ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 be aware that you can ask for a lot.
 Asking nicely will get you most of what you want, so remember to ask!
 This is really important when it comes to...

 ## 4.2.
-Offer, compensation and negotiation
+Offer, compensation, and negotiation

 A couple of links on the subject of negotiation: